crsnbogdan/TOP-Weather-App/README.md

 TITLE: My Weather App

-VERSION NUMBER: 1.0.3
+VERSION NUMBER: 1.0.4

 DESCRIPTION: Project created for the purpose of learning how to write asynchronous code and how to interact with third party APIs in order to fetch data from a server and display it in the DOM.

-PROJECT STATUS: IN PROGRESS
+PROJECT STATUS: COMPLETE

-TO DO:

-- add functionality to show the temperature in either fahrenheit or celsius
-- add styling to page

 TECHNOLOGIES USED: HTML, CSS, JS, Webpack, NPM